 Laura de BonfilsSecretary General - Social Platform

-Laura de Bonfils is currently working at the Social Platform as policy and advocacy coordinator.
+Laura de Bonfils is currently working at the Social Platform as Head of policy and advocacy.
 Before taking her new role, she was the Social Policy Coordinator at SOLIDAR, where she coordinated the work for building Social Europe focusing on social rights social inclusion and employment, monitoring the European Semester and the implementation of the European Pillar of Social Rights (EPSR).
 Prior to this she was the International Policy, Advocacy and Fundraising Manager at Volonteurope while also working at the UK charity Volunteering Matters, focusing on volunteering, active citizenship and combatting inequalities.

 Prior to this she worked as a freelance researcher in social policy with a focus on equality, employment and migration.
 She worked at the European Institute for Gender Equality in Vilnius from 2012 to 2013, co-authoring the first edition of the Gender Equality Index.
 She has also experience working in several communications teams in non-profit organisations as well as working as a journalist for several Italian media, and as a Communications Officer for international events and theatre performances.
 She holds an MSc in Gender, Media and Culture at the London School of Economics and Political Science and an MA in Publishing and Journalism at LUMSA University in Rome.